-The former student center has been razed to make room for the Brock Commons, a new student center.
-The Brock Commons will include a movie theater, an expanded campus bookstore, dining services with an open café, a balcony, a portico with tables, a student mailroom, and multi-purpose rooms and spaces.
+The former student center was razed to make room for Brock Commons, a new student center.
+Brock Commons includes a movie theater, an expanded campus bookstore, dining services with an open café, a balcony, a portico with tables, a student mailroom, and multi-purpose rooms and spaces.

-Construction of the Brock Commons is made possible through a $5 million gift from Joan and Macon F. Brock Jr. ’64, and by the generous support from numerous alumni and friends of the college.
+Construction of Brock Commons was made possible through a $5 million gift from Joan and Macon F. Brock Jr. ’64, and by the generous support from numerous alumni and friends of the college.

 Opened: August 2011

 Andrews Hall is a 108-bed, suite-style freshmen facility that includes a 1,500-square-foot common room for academic and student organization use, study areas, a gaming/TV room, a laundry facility, a staff apartment and a community porch.

 Andrews Hall also includes environmental features such as geo-thermal wells to collect and temper ground water for the heating and ventilating system, and a system to collect and recycle rain water for toilets and irrigation.
 In addition, solar panels are installed on the eastern side of the building roof to help with the cost of electricity.

 Construction of the Hall was made possible with a lead gift from Stuart and Frank E. “Pepper” Laughon ’59, and by many generous donors recognized as “Friends of Ira.”

 Opened: September 2012